 Motorcycle accidents remain far too common in Ohio.
-According to recent data from the Ohio Department of Public Safety (ODPS), there were 3,800 motorcycle crashes in 2015.
-These crashes led to at least 3,147 injuries and 163 fatalities.
-That is a high injury rate per the total number of crashes.
-The fact is that motorcyclists are no protected like drivers of cars.
+The fact is that motorcyclists are not protected like drivers of cars.
 When an accident does occur, the consequences can be devastating.

 Ohio Motorcycle Licenses & Endorsements